Author Historian Genealogist

 "A fitting end to the trilogy"

-In August 1917, the American Expeditionary Force (AEF) landed in France determined to break the stalemate between the British and French on one side and the Germans on the other.
-Attached to the First Infantry Division (the Big Red One) the First Regiment U.S. Engineers was trained under French officers in the Gondrecourt Sector of eastern France.
-From there they emerged as one of the most effective units in the war, fighting their way, battle by battle, from Cantigny to the Meuse-Argonne and the armistice.
+In August 1917, the American Expeditionary Force (AEF) landed in France determined to break the stalemate After months of training under French officers, they emerged as one of the most effective units in the war, fighting their way, battle by battle, from Cantigny to the Meuse-Argonne and the armistice.
 Dig or Die is the story of Sgt.
-Emmet (Judy) Redding and his comrades-in-arms, first as green troops, untested and unproven, then emerging as seasoned veterans.
+Emmet (Judy) Redding and his comrades-in-arms, first as green troops, untested and unproven, then as seasoned veterans.
 Here is trench warfare with all of its hardships – mud, rats, lice, freezing temperatures and lack of food, to say nothing of the hazards of constant shelling, machine gun fire, hand grenades, flame throwers, mustard gas and automatic rifles, all developed during the industrial revolution to make killing more efficient and living more hazardous.

-Judy and his buddies endure the adversity, grow as men and as soldiers, and experience the stark realities of modern warfare, destined to carry with them the scars, both physical and psychological, for the rest of their lives.
-A chance interlude in Paris introduces Judy to the French culture he is fighting for in the person of a beautiful but mysterious young French woman of high social and political status.
+Judy and his buddies endure the adversity, grow as men and soldiers, and experience the stark realities of modern warfare, destined to carry with them scars, both physical and psychological, for the rest of their lives.
+A chance interlude in Paris introduces Judy to French culture in the person of a beautiful but mysterious young French woman of high social and political status.
 Their destinies entwined, they move through the war hoping only to survive to live once more in peace.

 By Kenneth Redline Edited by